subpair/aws-webpage/README.md

 # Contains

 This configuration contains:
-- Auto-scaling and load balanced Ec2 Infrastructure with a minimal webserver deployment
+- Auto-scaling and load balanced Ec2 infrastructure with a minimal webserver deployment in two regions
 - Route53 latency routing to the 2 load balanced regions
 # Configuration